 We offer two programs for people with disabilities who have lived or currently live in nursing facilities:

-Stepping Stones: a program is for nursing home residents who want to develop independent living skills.
-This program is ONLY available in specific nursing facilities.
+Stepping Stones: a program for nursing home residents who want to develop independent living skills.
+This program is mainly available in specific nursing facilities.

-Step Ahead: a program for former nursing home residents who would like to continue learning new skills and meet others with similar experiences.
+Step Ahead: a program for current and former nursing home residents who would like to continue learning new skills and meet others with similar experiences.